SendGrid Email Analytics

 Just like SendGrid, Keen is 100% powered by APIs.
 This means you can embed rich analytics anywhere you can write code.

 Many customers find it useful to embed analytics into their products for their customers or customer success teams.
-Here’s a link to our Native Analytics Guide that will give you step-by-step instructions on how to embed your SendGrid analytics into your product.
+Here’s a link to our Customer Facing Analytics Guide that will give you step-by-step instructions on how to embed your SendGrid analytics into your product.
 Some customers also take advantage of Keen’s S3 Streaming capabilities to write a copy of all their data to AWS.

 - SendGrid’s complete Event Webhooks Documentation is a great resource on SendGrid email events.
 As you start to do more analysis, it’s worth a read.
 You can even skip a lot of the sections because we’ve done much of the work for you.